 Flowers: The tree is monoecious, that is with separate male and female flowers.
 The male flowers are yellow-green drooping catkins occurring at the tip of last year's twig.
 Each male flower has six stamens (can very from 2 to 12), which have long spreading white filaments when the flower fully opens.
 The female flowers are more reddish-green and appear as small slender spikes in the leaf axils of new growth.
 The styles are slender and short.
 Both appear with the leaves.

 Seed: Female flowers develop into long stalked acorns.
 The long stalk is a distinguishing characteristic of this species.
 The cup-like covering of the acorn covers 1/3 to 1/2 of the bottom of the acorn.
 The cup has small leafy filaments that drop away as the acorn develops.
+Once formed, the cups do not enlarge much compared to the acorn.
 The acorn turns light brown and matures in late summer into autumn of the first year as do most species in Quercus Sect.
 Quercus - the White Oak Group.
 Pairs of acorns are not uncommon.
 They can germinate immediately on falling from the tree.
 Dispersion is by animals.
 Trees require some age before bearing - upwards of 20 years.

 Habitat: Swamp White Oak grows best in full sun in moist acidic soils.
 The MN Landscape Arboretum reports that it will grow better if the site is well drained.
 The tree does not develop a deep taproot like other oaks and thus is somewhat easier to transplant.
 Like most oaks, this species is highly variable.
 Swamp White Oak will hybridize with Bur Oak and White Oak, particularly Bur Oak where hybrids will have more deeply lobed leaves and variations of fringes developing on the acorn cup.